rust-community/team/inventory.md

 # Tablecloths:

-* @carol10cents in Pittsburgh, PA, USA
+* Leah Silber at the Tilde office in Portland, OR
 * @skade in Berlin, Germany